rust-lang/rfcs/text/0000-cargo-binary-dependencies.md

 We could make information about artifact dependencies in `[dependencies]` available to the `build.rs` script, which would allow running arbitrary Rust code to work with such dependencies at build time (rather than being limited to `env!`, proc macros, and constant evaluation).
 However, we can achieve the same effect with an entry in `[build-dependencies]` that has `target = "target"`, and that model seems simpler to explain and to work with.

+We could install all binaries into a common binary directory with a well-known path under `$OUT_DIR`, and expect crates to use that directory, rather than passing in paths via environment variables. `npm` takes an approach like this.
+However, this would not allow dependencies on multiple distinct binaries with the same name, either provided by different crates or provided by the same crate built for different targets.
+Hardcoded paths would also reduce the flexibility of Cargo to change these paths in the future, such as to accommodate new features or extensions.

 # Prior art
 [prior-art]: #prior-art